-The biggest debate for your pregnancy, doctors or midwives.
-I had the lucky chance of having both experiences in my pregnancy.
-Our experience was certainly out of the ordinary but I wouldn’t change a thing.
+The biggest debate for your pregnancy, Doctors vs Midwives.
+I had the lucky chance of having both experiences in my first pregnancy.
+Our experience was certainly out of the ordinary but I wouldn’t change a thing!

-First off, in Vancouver we started with an MD (medical doctor).
+In Vancouver, we started with an MD.
 Things were great, we were happy with her, the appointments were quick and easy.
-We were really lucky in that our doctor was very close to both mine and Geoff’s work.
-Geoff was able to attend all of the appointments with me and we were able to squeeze them into our work day easily.
-It was so perfect.
+We were really lucky in that our doctor was really close to both mine and Geoff’s work.
+Geoff was able to attend all of the appointments with me and we were able to squeeze them into our workday easily.
+It was perfect.

 When we made the decision to move we told her where we were moving to and she sent my chart notes to a clinic in our new town and gave me their phone number to book in.
 I called a week and a half later as it was during the Christmas holidays.
 My next appointment wouldn’t be until I was 31 weeks so in total I believe it was about 6 weeks between appointments instead of 4, but that’s all they had so I took it.